Provenance

 Edith Gregor Halpert, interview by Harlan Phillips, January 20, 1965.
 New Deal and the Arts Project, Archives of American Art, Smithsonian Institution.

 Edith Gregor Halpert, lecture delivered at the Brooklyn Museum of Art, October 19, 1959, on the 1959 American National Art Exhibition in Moscow.
-Tape-recorded by the Archives of American Art, Smithsonian Institution, and transcribed by the Downtown Gallery staff.
+Tape-recorded by the Archives of American Art, Smithsonian Institution, and transcribed by the the Downtown Gallery staff.

 In addition, the Archives of American Art has among its collections personal papers and oral history interviews of artists and collectors associated with the Downtown Gallery.
 Researchers are advised to conduct a name search in the Smithsonian Institution Research Information System (SIRIS).
+The Archives of American Art also holds microfilm of material lent for microfilming (ND-1- ND-71), the mojority of which was subsequently donated.
+Loaned materials not donated at a later date remain with the lender and are not described in the container listing of this finding aid.

 Digitization Note